KygoSkyrus/skychat/NOTES.md

 - // when i send a msg to a unknown user,, the msg doesnt show in ui right then
 - scroll down is not working
 - show err msg on incorrect login
+- hide the author name if its private chat,,,only show when its group

 ### Possible edge cases for group;
-- check if you can add a blocked connection to a group,, if yes than you have to unblock the person,,,either show that blocked person in the searched list with a text that ythis person cant be added bcz its blocked.. i like this way better as compared to throw a popup to unblock the person right there,,,,implement whatever is easy[show a popup that go to blocklist and unloack to add this member to group]
+- [done]check if you can add a blocked connection to a group,, if yes than you have to unblock the person,,,either show that blocked person in the searched list with a text that ythis person cant be added bcz its blocked.. i like this way better as compared to throw a popup to unblock the person right there,,,,implement whatever is easy[show a popup that go to blocklist and unloack to add this member to group]
 - [done]do not show yourself in the search list of users

 # Defects
-- for member list in groupifo, we stored the images while creating group,,,but the images should be latest,, what if user changes their profile after he as been added to group,,, get latest image on groupInfo
+- for member list in groupinfo, we stored the images while creating group,,,but the images should be latest,, what if user changes their profile after he as been added to group,,, get latest image on groupInfo
-- when connection who is deleted texts again than he is not shown in req listb dynamicaaly,, i dont think req list is working in real time [solution: either we have snapshot for every conecction and request (have to get all the ids by connection and put it in a snapshot query), so that whenever a msg is there from any of the user, than the i will get notified,,,also this can be helpful to show msg on the chatlist window,, to show latest msg]
-- hide the author name if its private chat,,,only show when its group
 - there is a memory leak error on signinform
 - add loading more msgs feature, only showing latest 20 rn